Anshei Glen Wild Synagogue

+Since 2013, the former synagogue has been used as an art gallery and performance space.

 Building

-The synagogue is a single-story three-by-four-bay building on a concrete foundation with stucco siding and a gabled roof shingled in asphalt.
+The former synagogue is a single-story three-by-four-bay building on a concrete foundation with stucco siding and a gabled roof shingled in asphalt.
 A four-bay addition projects from the rear.
 The west (front) facade features a porch with bell-shaped roof supported by two round wooden columns rising from a concrete stoop.
 The porch's entablature features the name of the synagogue and a Star of David.
 Both sides and the original rear wall feature large round-arched windows with colored and opaque glass.

 The ornately paneled wooden doors, surmounted by a colored fanlight, open onto a small vestibule.
 The remainder of the original block is used for the sanctuary, a barrel-vaulted square room.
 A chandelier hangs from the intersection of two iron tie rods at the bottom of the vault.
-The floor layout of the sanctuary follows Orthodox tradition, with the centrally-located bimah surrounded by pews with curved end panels on three sides, all of which face the Torah ark at the rear.
+The floor layout of the sanctuary follows Orthodox tradition, with the centrally located bimah surrounded by pews with curved end panels on three sides, all of which face the Torah ark at the rear.
 Two or three have been set aside as the women's gallery.

 Turned wooden posts on the elaborately decorated ark support a pedimented roof, where two carved, gilt Lions of Judah hold a scroll with the Ten Commandments topped by a large gilt crown.
 Both the ark platform and bimah are made of paneled wood with square posts.